 This course provides advanced studies in the major genres of literature to serve the reading needs of students from preschool through high school.
 This course is designed to provide teaching professionals the pedagogy, critical analysis, selection criteria, and uses of multicultural literature.
 Participants will be able to concentrate on grade-appropriate literature for their particular interest/assignments in the field for partial requirements in this course.

-EDN 690 is a twelve month course that provides extensive opportunities for leadership candidates to experience authentic field experiences and leadership development while employed full time in a teaching position.
+Provides extensive opportunities for leadership candidates to experience authentic field experiences and leadership development while employed full time in a teaching position.
 This course in based on Illinois State Re-design requirements and leadership standards.
 During the internship students will be required to complete experiences working with all levels of teachers at PK, K, Elementary, and Secondary, including special education.
 Three internship projects require students to demonstrate proficiency in understanding and developing a school improvement plan, teacher professional development and evaluation, and school-wide management of systems and resources.
 Each project includes a summative evaluation that will be conducted at the conclusion of each project.
-During the internship experience students will work in ! partnership with a NCC faculty supervisor and a field administrator as a mentor.
-Students will be observed four times during the internship and participate in a minimum of three seminars.
+During the internship experience students will work in partnership with a NCC faculty supervisor and a field administration as a mentor.
+Students will be observed ! four times during the internship and participate in a minimum of three seminars.
 Individual conferences will also be established to support students throughout their field work.
 It is anticipated that Internship I would be completed over two terms

 EDN 691 The Educational Ldrshp II (3.00)